nv-morpheus/Morpheus/models/model-cards/gnn-fsi-model-card.md

-# Fraud Detection using Graph Neural Network

-## Model Overview
+# Model Overview

 ### Description:
-This model shows an application of a graph neural network for fraud detection in a credit card transaction graph.
+* This model shows an application of a graph neural network for fraud detection in a credit card transaction graph.
 A transaction dataset that includes three types of nodes, transaction, client, and merchant nodes is used for modeling.
 A combination of `GraphSAGE` along `XGBoost` is used to identify frauds in the transaction networks. <br>

 ## References(s):
 1. https://stellargraph.readthedocs.io/en/stable/hinsage.html?highlight=hinsage